Header image

 The EDI and MDI projects aim to understand where systematic differences in well-being and healthy development occur, which requires data that are representative of the whole population in communities and the use of passive consent.

-HELP has undertaken an in-depth review of the informed passive consent approach and found that this method can be used as long as parents/guardians have sufficient time to decline participation; translations of consent forms are available in languages representative of the parent/guardian population; Also, informed passive consent is used because the project is considered low risk, and provides beneficial community information.
+HELP has undertaken an in-depth review of the informed passive consent approach and found that this method can be used as long as parents/guardians have sufficient time to decline participation, and translations of consent forms are available in languages representative of the parent/guardian population.
+Informed passive consent is used because the project is considered low risk, and provides beneficial community information.
 To learn more about the use of informed passive consent, please contact privacy@help.ubc.ca.

 Yes.
 Participation in the EDI and MDI is voluntary and we respect your wishes to have your child removed from data collection.
 If that is the case please contact your child’s school or email the EDI/MDI team directly at edi@help.ubc.ca or mdi@help.ubc.ca to withdraw your child.